Kran Film Collective

 .

 Kran Film was the host of Camel Collective for a 4 month residency in Copenhagen 2010.
-This is the documentation video from their Second World Congress of Free Artists at Aarhus Kunstbygning with the performance of many international artists and theoreticians.
-Please see more about the event and Camel Collective at their websites at http://congress.camelcollective.org/ or http://camelcollective.org/
+This is the video that was among other produced from their residency with the Second World Congress of Free Artists at Aarhus Kunstbygning.
+Please see more about the event and Camel Collective at their websites at http://camelcollective.org/

 The Second World Congress of Free Artists, November 20, Aarhus